Why your SaaS signup conversion rate is bleeding out quietly

 Sometimes the problem isn’t copy or design.
 It’s the underlying build.
 A signup flow cobbled together from a generic theme, three conflicting plugins, and a third-party form tool stitched in with JavaScript is going to have performance and UX problems that no amount of A/B testing fully fixes.
 The seams show.

 When we scope custom web apps for SaaS clients, the signup and onboarding flow is always the first conversation.
 We’re asking: what does someone need to see, enter, and confirm in under 90 seconds to get to their first “aha” moment?
 Then we build backward from that.
-Clean authentication, minimal redirects, no plugin bloat slowing the critical path.
+Clean authentication, minimal redirects, no plugin bloat on the critical path.

 A quick gut-check before you rebuild anything

-- Does your signup page load in under two seconds on a throttled mobile connection?
+• Does your signup page load in under two seconds on a throttled mobile connection?

-- Are you asking for more than two fields before delivering any product value?
+• Are you asking for more than two fields before delivering any product value?

-- Does your primary CTA describe a specific outcome, not a generic action?
+• Does your primary CTA describe a specific outcome, not a generic action?

-- Is the visual hierarchy on mobile as clear as it is on desktop?
+• Is the visual hierarchy on mobile as clear as it is on desktop?

-- Have you run a real technical audit on the page in the last six months?
+• Have you run a real technical audit on the page in the last six months?

 If two or more of those answers made you wince, the conversion leak is probably structural, not cosmetic.
+Our SEO and technical audits surface exactly this kind of issue: page-level performance problems, broken hierarchy, and UX friction that session recordings alone won’t explain.

 Small changes help.
 The right build helps more.